center-for-threat-informed-defense/top-attack-techniques/README.md

 There are several ways that you can get involved with this project and help advance threat-informed defense:
 - **Review the methodology, use the calculator, and tell us what you think.**  We welcome your review and feedback on the calculator and our methodology.
 - **Help us prioritize improvements.** Let us know where we can improve.
 Your input will help us prioritize improvements.
-- **Share your use cases.** We are interested in developing additional tools and resources to help the community understand and make threat-informed decisions in their risk management programs.
-If you have ideas or suggestions, we consider them as we explore additional research projects.
+- **Share your use cases.** We are interested in hearing from you about your use cases and ideas.
+Tell us how you leveage the Top ATT&CK Techniques resources and share your ideas for improving upon this foundation.

 ## Questions and Feedback
 Please submit issues for any technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.